Exhibition: Viking Age patterns may be Kufic script

-What was previously thought to be typical Viking Age patterns in silver have now been interpreted as geometric Kufic characters.
-The Uppsala University researchers behind the study also show that both Allah and Ali may be invoked in the patterns of the bands.
+What was previously thought to be typical Viking Age, silver patterns on woven silk bands, could in fact be geometric Kufic characters.
+As part of an exhibition at the Enköping Museum, ongoing research is presented where a textile archaeological analysis suggests that both Allah and Ali are invoked in the pattern of the bands.

 The Arabic characters appear on woven bands of silk in burial costumes found in Viking Age boatgraves, as well as in the chamber graves clothing of central Viking Age sites such as Birka in Swedish Mälardalen.